Second DUI Nevada – DUI Lawyer of Goodman Criminal Defense Attorney

 Second DUI defense

-In dealing with second-time DUI charges, it is vital that all the important factors in the case are taken into account.
+In dealing with second-time DUI charges in Las Vegas, it is vital that all the important factors in the case are taken into account.
 The defense lawyer can then go over all the particulars during the arrest itself, to determine if any overstepping of jurisdiction or mishandling of the case was committed, or if there are any weaknesses in the charge itself that can be exploited.
 The defense attorney can weaken the prosecution’s case against his defendant with the following:

 - Misuse of breath or blood-testing instruments during the procedure